 The three historical periods of market design in electricity markets and the resulting approach of price formation is shown in Fig. 1.
-A major aspect of the second period (in the middle) in Fig. 1 is, that in Europe at the beginning of liberalisation huge excess capacities for electricity generation existed, which made it possible to rely on pure short-term marginal cost electricity pricing.

-The major objective of this paper is to analyze and provide insights on how an electricity market 3.0 will bring about a sustainable and competitive electricity system with even higher shares of RES and an energy economically balanced system but without escalating political interventions.
-It is triggered by the current discussion on how to integrate large shares of variable renewable energy sources (RES) but the fundamental intention goes beyond that.
+A major aspect of the second period (in the middle) in Fig. 1 is, that at the beginning of liberalisation huge excess capacities for electricity generation existed, which made it possible to rely on pure short-term marginal cost electricity pricing.
+The major objective of this paper is to analyze and provide insights on how to bring about a sustainable and competitive electricity system with even higher shares of renewable energy sources (RES) and an energy economically balanced system but without escalating political interventions.
+It is triggered by the current discussion on how to integrate large shares of variable RES but the fundamental intention goes beyond that.
 It is to show how to head towards real competition in electricity systems, including all dimensions such as generation, storage, but especially the customer side.
+This is a challenge for all countries world-wide.